 Best Business Ideas for Working With Seniors

-Why are businesses that provide services or goods to seniors such potential money makers?
+Why are the best business ideas for working with seniors such potential money makers?

 Because of the demographics.
-The baby boomers started turning 65 in 2011.
-In the U.S., the number of seniors will more than double between now and the year 2050, to 80 million – and most of that growth started in 2010 and will continue until 2030, when the baby boom generation enters their senior years.
+The leading edge of baby boomer generation started turning 65 in 2011.
+In the U.S., over 10,000 baby boomers a day are turning 65 and the number of seniors is expected to double by the year 2050, to 80 million – and most of that growth started in 2010 and will continue until 2030, when the baby boom generation enters their senior years.
 The U.S. Census Bureau predicts that the number of seniors will grow by an average of 2.8% a year during that time.
 In Canada, seniors are expected to comprise a quarter of the population by 2041.

 So let’s examine the needs of the senior target market and see what products and services they might be most interested in.